Menu

 Tax Rates

-Tax rates are expected to remain stable — with a modest adjustment each year to keep up with inflation.
-The proposed rate starts at $2.07 per $1,000 of assessed property value in 2027 and rises slightly each year, reaching $2.11 in 2030.
-This adjustment helps maintain current service levels in the face of rising costs.
+The proposed tax rate is $2.07 per $1,000 of assessed property value in 2027 and rises slightly each year, reaching $2.11 in 2030.

-Collection Amount
+Collection Amounts

 The proposed levy will provide a maximum of approximately $333.9 million for educational needs not fully funded by the state.